Oil And Gas Leasing

 Two Goals Of Coalitions

-Hopkins Heltzel Law Firm represents landowners who have joined landowner coalitions to achieve goals that benefit all members of the coalition.
+Hopkins Heltzel Attorneys at Law represents landowners who have joined landowner coalitions to achieve goals that benefit all members of the coalition.
 Each coalition has two primary objectives.

 First, each landowner coalition acts to maximize the value of the natural gas located thousands of feet below the surface of members’ properties.
 With the advent of horizontal drilling technologies, gas companies are able to harvest substantial amounts of oil, gas and other minerals that were previously trapped in significant shale rock formations.
 Although we are currently in a difficult market, the benefit of joining a landowner coalition is that by aggregating a large block of properties, members improve their chances of negotiating optimal lease terms and maximizing values of their gas rights.

 The second objective of each landowner coalition is to protect and preserve members’ land and water sources from abuse and contamination by gas companies.
 Oftentimes, when gas companies approach landowners to lease their oil and gas rights, the companies try the high-pressure sales approach.
 Almost invariably, the standard lease agreements that landowners will be asked to sign permit an oil and gas company broad and unfettered discretion to use landowners’ properties.
 Each landowner coalition seeks to protect members’ rights and ensure members’ properties are not abused by a gas drilling company.